Birati: Roadways

-Kolkata-Siliguri highway passes through Birati.
-Birati also has the 237 Bus Stand and Birati Mini Bus services which go to Babughat and B.B.D Bag respectively.
-It is also connected to Kalyani Expressway, which is accessible through the M.B.
+Madhusudhan Banerjee Road (M.B.
+Road) passes through Birati.
+Birati has the 237 Bus Stand and Birati Mini Bus stand which provide Babughat and B.B.D Bag, respectively as destination.
+Birati is surrounded by Jessore Road(NH 34) in the east, Kalyani Expressway in the west and Belghoria Expressway(NH 12) in the south, all of which are accessible through the M.B.
 Road.
-It is also surrounded by Jessore Road(NH 34) and Belghoria Expressway(NH 12).

 Railways

 Birati railway station on the Sealdah–Bangaon line serves the area.
 Birati will soon be connected with the Noapara-Barasat Line (Yellow Line) of Kolkata Metro.
 The metro station will be underneath Jessore Road at Birati More (the point where M.B.
 Road meets Jessore Road).